SirJonthe/dict/README.md

 github.com/SirJonthe

 ## About
-`dict` is a minimalist library that introduces an dictionary, hash table, or map type to C++11.
+`dict` is a minimalist library that introduces a dictionary, hash table, or map type to C++11.

 ## Design
 `dict` is intended to be minimal.
 It does not depend on STL, nor any other external library.
 It is a header-only library.
 It contains only the minimum amount of functionality to provide a useful data structure.